 Standing Iliotibial Band Stretch

-- As support, stand close to a wall.
+- For support, stand close to the wall.

-- Cross behind your other leg the leg that is closest to the wall.
+- Cross behind your other leg the foot closest to the wall.

-- Lean your hip toward the wall until a stretch occurs on the outside of your hip.
-Maintain the stretch for 20–30 seconds.
+- Tilt your hips toward the wall until the stretch is on the outside of your hips.
+Maintain the stretch for 20-30 seconds.

-- Cross the leg that is farther away from the wall behind the leg that is closest to the wall.
+- Cross your legs far from the wall behind the legs closest to the wall.

 How to Identify Pain in Your Buttocks When You Walking

-There are many causes of pain in the buttocks.
-Some of the most common causes are musculoskeletal (muscle, joints, bones), dermatologic (irritation or infection of the skin), and neurologic (nerve) conditions.
-Psoas syndrome is also a condition associated with pain in the buttocks.
-This condition may cause discomfort because it compresses or irritates the sciatic nerve, which travels down your leg before exiting at your posterior thigh.
+There are many causes of buttock pain.
+Some of the most common causes are musculoskeletal (muscles, joints, bones), dermatology (skin irritation or infection), and neurological (nerve) conditions.
+Psoas syndrome is also a condition that involves pain in the buttocks.
+This condition can be uncomfortable because it compresses or irritates the sciatic nerve, which travels down your leg before exiting in the back of the thigh.

-You may be unable to determine with certainty if the discomfort in your buttocks originates in your hip or lower back.
-As it turns out, a pinched nerve in your hip may produce discomfort in your groin or leg.
-Thus, the discomfort in your buttocks may have originated elsewhere.
-A doctor’s examination is the only method to ascertain the source of the discomfort.
-Additionally, your physician may order imaging tests, such as an MRI scan to ascertain which nerve is being compressed.
+You may not be able to determine for sure whether the discomfort in your buttocks originates in your hips or your lower back.
+As it turns out, a pinched nerve in the hip can cause discomfort in the groin or leg.
+As such, the discomfort in your butt may originate elsewhere.
+A doctor’s examination is the only method of determining the source of the discomfort.
+In addition, your doctor may order imaging tests, such as an MRI scan, to determine which nerves are being compressed.

 Pain in Buttocks: Symptoms